dougbtv/docker-eyak-stack/README.md

 **NB: This is a work in progress**

+It will run an emulator in a prohibitively slow manner.
+But, it'll get an emulator up.

+It requires that you share your x11 socket with the docker to use a GUI.
+For this to work you'll have to allow connection to your X, with:

+	xhost +

+Check out `runbase.sh` which run:

+	docker run -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY -i -t dougbtv/eyak-base bin/bash

+And then in the container

 Things that need to be done, still:

 * Get emulator actually... working. (at least x11 works now)